House in multiple occupation: United Kingdom

-Both the 1985 and the 1989 Acts were superseded by the Housing Act 2004, which established a more complete and complex definition and also introduced the requirement for some HMOs to be subject to mandatory licensing (see below).
+Both the 1985 and the 1989 Acts were superseded by the Housing Act 2004, which established a more complete and complex definition and also introduced the requirement for some multiple tenant houses to be subject to mandatory licensing (see below).

 The Housing Act 1985 was a consolidating act.
 The definition of HMO in section 345 HA85 was from section 129(1) of the Housing Act 1974.

-The Housing Act 2004 introduced mandatory licensing for large HMOs which were defined in the Act as properties with five or more tenants forming more than one household sharing facilities such as kitchen, bathroom and/or toilets over three or more floors.
+The Housing Act 2004 introduced mandatory licensing for large HMOs which were defined in the act as properties with five or more tenants forming more than one household sharing facilities such as kitchen, bathroom and/or toilets over three or more floors.

 On 1 October 2018, the Licensing of Houses in Multiple Occupation (Prescribed Description) (England) Order 2018 amended the large HMO definition in the 2004 Act by abolishing the "3 or more floors" requirement.
 Nevertheless, purpose-built flats in a block of three or more such flats were excluded from the amended classification.

 Apart from the statutory definition of HMOs requiring a mandatory licence, local authorities have the power to introduce approved licensing schemes which include smaller HMOs as licensable.
 Typically these are for three or more tenants forming more than one household.